 |One of the most prized of all the sapphires and highly regarded throughout the ages, padparadscha sapphires are as beautiful and exotic as their name.|

 The term padparadscha is derived from the Singhalese word for a salmon colored lotus blossom.
 Overall, padparadscha sapphires are pinkish orange in color, but vary in hue and tone.
+The question of just what exactly qualifies for the princely kiss of “padparadscha” is a matter of debate.

-Today, padparadscha is narrowly defined by gemologists as a Sri Lankan sapphire of delicate pinkish orange color.
+|Today, padparadscha is narrowly defined by gemologists as a Sri Lankan sapphire of delicate pinkish orange color.|

 |Most lotus blossoms are far more pink than orange, and in ancient times, padmaraga was described as a subvariety of ruby.
 Today, some define the gem's color as a blend of lotus and sunset.|